lucascolley/lucascolley.github.io/lucascolley/content/about.md

 in the wider university:

 - Food Rescuers (Secretary)
-- Oxford for North East (Access ambassador for North-East England)
+- Oxford for North East (Access Ambassador for North-East England)
 - Computing and Technology Society

 ## Open Source Software